oxcompsoc/learntocode/session1/README.md

     (°F − 32) × 5/9 = °C

 3)  **Average of two numbers:** create a program which takes as input two numbers and computes their average.
-Can think of how you could extend this to compute the average of three numbers?
-How about the average of ten numbers?
+We will generalise the program to calculate the average of more than two numbers in the next few sessions.

 ## Good resources to look at